Whether you’re supporting remote teams or working in a hybrid environment, IT asset management (ITAM) is a critical practice to the business and

 Complete asset data also lays the foundation for another opportunity to level up: configuration management.
 Using a configuration management database (CMDB) goes beyond traditional ITAM because it takes into account all of the records or configuration items (CIs) in your environment.

-The CMDB enhances visibility into upstream and downstream dependencies.
+enhances visibility into upstream and downstream dependencies.
 For service-oriented decisions like changes or tracking problems, the CMDB visual mapping component allows you to see the full impact radius all in one view.
 This high level visibility helps you to make more informed, data-driven decisions for the business.